ProjectPhysX/FluidX3D/README.md

 - <details><summary>FluidX3D only uses FP32 or even FP32/FP16, in contrast to FP64.
 Are simulation results physically accurate?</summary><br>Yes, in all but extreme edge cases.
 The code has been specially optimized to minimize arithmetic round-off errors and make the most out of lower precision.
 With these optimizations, accuracy in most cases is indistinguishable from FP64 double-precision, even with FP32/FP16 mixed-precision.
 Details can be found in <a href="https://www.researchgate.net/publication/362275548_Accuracy_and_performance_of_the_lattice_Boltzmann_method_with_64-bit_32-bit_and_customized_16-bit_number_formats">this paper</a>.<br><br></details>

-- <details><summary>Why is the domain size limited to 2³² grid points?</summary><br>The 32-bit unsigned integer grid index will overflow above this number.
-Using 64-bit index calculation would slow the simulation down by ~20%, as 64-bit uint is calculated on special function units and not the regular GPU cores.
-2³² grid points with FP32/FP16 mixed-precision is equivalent to 225GB memory and single GPUs currently are only at 128GB, so it should be fine for a while to come.
-For higher resolutions above the single-domain limit, use multiple domains (typically 1 per GPU, but multiple domains on the same GPU also work).<br><br></details>

 - <details><summary>Compared to the benchmark numbers stated <a href="https://www.researchgate.net/publication/362275548_Accuracy_and_performance_of_the_lattice_Boltzmann_method_with_64-bit_32-bit_and_customized_16-bit_number_formats">here</a>, efficiency seems much lower but performance is slightly better for most devices.
 How can this be?</summary><br>In that paper, the One-Step-Pull swap algorithm is implemented, using only misaligned reads and coalesced writes.
 On almost all GPUs, the performance penalty for misaligned writes is much larger than for misaligned reads, and sometimes there is almost no penalty for misaligned reads at all.
 Because of this, One-Step-Pull runs at peak bandwidth and thus peak efficiency.<br>Here, a different swap algorithm termed <a href="https://doi.org/10.3390/computation10060092">Esoteric-Pull</a> is used, a type of in-place streaming.
 This makes the LBM require much less memory (93 vs. 169 (FP32/FP32) or 55 vs. 93 (FP32/FP16) Bytes/cell for D3Q19), and also less memory bandwidth (153 vs. 171 (FP32/FP32) or 77 vs. 95 (FP32/FP16) Bytes/cell per time step for D3Q19) due to so-called implicit bounce-back boundaries.
 However memory access now is half coalesced and half misaligned for both reads and writes, so memory access efficiency is lower.
 For overall performance, these two effects approximately cancel out.
 The benefit of Esoteric-Pull - being able to simulate domains twice as large with the same amount of memory - clearly outweights the cost of slightly lower memory access efficiency, especially since performance is not reduced overall.<br><br></details>

 - <details><summary>Why don't you use CUDA?
 Wouldn't that be more efficient?</summary><br>No, that is a wrong myth.
 OpenCL is exactly as efficient as CUDA on Nvidia GPUs if optimized properly. <a href="https://www.researchgate.net/publication/362275548_Accuracy_and_performance_of_the_lattice_Boltzmann_method_with_64-bit_32-bit_and_customized_16-bit_number_formats">Here</a> I did roofline model and analyzed OpenCL performance on various hardware.
 OpenCL efficiency on modern Nvidia GPUs can be 100% with the right memory access pattern, so CUDA can't possibly be any more efficient.
 Without any performance advantage, there is no reason to use proprietary CUDA over OpenCL, since OpenCL is compatible with a lot more hardware.<br><br></details>